KeystoneDH/2016/abstracts.md

 #### Tag-Team Teaching a DH-Inflected Diversity Course
 {: #submission-23}

-*Linda Troost, HJ Manzari, Christy Shaughnessy, Susan Vdovichenko, Charles Hannon*
+*Linda Troost, HJ Manzari, Christy Shaughnessy, Susan Vdovichenko, and Charles Hannon*

-We would like to give a 20-minute talk about a successful pedagogical “community of collaboration” and example of “teamwork across disciplines” at Washington & Jefferson College.

 Five faculty members from four departments (Computer and Information Science, English, Russian, and Spanish) created and taught “Identity, Ethnicity, and the Digital Humanities,” a course for undergraduates in which technological tools were used to investigate representations of identity and ethnicity in literary and cultural texts.
 The course also satisfied student-learning outcomes in two general-education areas (Humanities and Diversity) and one program (English, where our course was housed).